Student Finance Loans

 What happens with my tuition fees if I get the loan?

-The tuition loan is paid directly to the University on your behalf and you won't start repaying the loan until you are earning over £27,0295 per year (as of April 2021).
-Under the current terms of the loan you will repay the loan to the Student Loans Company at a rate of 9% of any earnings over £27,095.
-This threshold does change so check the government's website for current repayment rates.
+The tuition loan is paid directly to the University on your behalf and you won't start repaying the loan until you are earning over a certain amount of money - this threshold changes and depends on your plan type, so check the government's website for current repayment rates.

 How many years of funding do I get?